TingChiehLin/Broccoli-Co-App/README.md

 1. Custom Hook - Repetition of different states is an issue.
 I should learn how to make a custom-hook for a variety of input

+2. Studying more jest and testing - I have not experienced with testing so I am going to practice after the challenge

-2. Cypress - End to End testing is important and make sure UX is running fine.
+3. Cypress - End to End testing is important and make sure UX is running fine.
 Ex" users log in